buddhist-uni/buddhist-uni.github.io/_journals/plato.md

 An online encyclopedia of topics in philosophy.

-You can also access the encyclopedia though [its mirror at the University of Amsterdam](https://seop.illc.uva.nl).
+You can also access the encyclopedia though its official mirrors [at the University of Amsterdam](https://seop.illc.uva.nl) or [at the University of Sydney](https://plato.sydney.edu.au/).